maiple/opengml/etc/BUILD.md

 ### Troubleshooting

+If error `32-bit build configured but sizeof(void*) != 4` or `architecture bits detection (32/64) fail` appears, the MSVC is not configured for the correct architecture.
+Try running `vcvars32.bat` again or using the [native developer prompt](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=msvc-160#developer_command_prompt_shortcuts).
+To debug this, try first setting the environment variable `$env:SCONS_MSCOMMON_DEBUG='-'` in powershell, or `set SCONS_MSCOMMON_DEBUG='-'` in cmd.
+Also, try running `cl.exe etc/meta/check-32-bits.cpp` and make sure that works.

-if compilation succeeds, but running the executable from a mingw context yields the message
+if compilation succeeds, but running the executable from a mingw context yields this message:

 ```
 ogm.exe: error while loading shared libraries: ?: cannot open shared object file: No such file or directory